TRADITION OF EXCELLENCE

 The current team combines with its dedicated support group to create the annual UMass Laxbackers Career Day.

 It offers the junior and senior classes a business networking opportunity each year where they meet with chief executive officers and human resource representatives.
 The group discusses what traits are emphasized in a job applicant, how to prepare for an interview, what to expect during the first year on the job and a general overview of their respective industries

-In keeping with its goal to provide the best academic experience possible, the athletics department announced the forthcoming Bob ('62) and Marianne ('77) Foote Academic Success Center in June, 2018.
+In keeping with its goal to provide the best academic experience possible, the athletics department unveiled the Bob ('62) and Marianne ('77) Foote Academic Success Center ahead of the 2018-19 school year.